aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageactivexcontrol/_index.md

 ```

-the alignment of the picture inside the Form or Image.
+Gets the alignment of the picture inside the Form or Image.

 **Returns:**
 int